MeteoDataApp/Frontend/README.md

 ## About
-This is a website for meteorology enthusiast monitoring & comparing daily average & seasonal changing!
+This is a website for meteorology enthusiasts to monitor & compare daily average & seasonal changes!

 ## How to deploy
 Prerequisite: python3.10, pip, git.
 Tested on Windows 11.